Leading Plastic Tubing Manufacturers

 Heat Shrinkable Tubing

-Heat shrinkable tubing is a specialty tubing, designed to shrink when heated.
-Its goal is to form a tight, glove-like insulative cover.
+Heat shrinkable tubing is a specialized material engineered to shrink when exposed to heat.
+It is crafted to create a snug, glove-like insulative cover.

 Corrugated Tubing